compendium-tech/compendium/README.md

 }
 ```

-### Error handling

-The presentation/API layer (e.g., HTTP handlers, gRPC servers) handles incoming requests, manages data serialization/deserialization, and invokes the service layer.
-Generic unexpected internal server errors originating from the service layer should be handled and logged at this presentation level, or by a dedicated error-handling middleware.
-This approach prevents code duplication across various handlers and the service layer itself.
+API layer (think HTTP handlers or gRPC servers) handles turning data into something our code can understand, and then calls our service layer.
+If there's a generic, unexpected internal server error from the service layer, it should be caught and logged at this presentation level, or by a special error-handling middleware.
+This way, we avoid writing the same error-handling code everywhere.

-Conversely, business logic-related errors (such as "not found" scenarios) should be returned as custom error types from the service layer.
-These custom errors should be logged with the contextual logger within the service layer itself, and then passed up to the presentation/API layer to be converted into an appropriate, user-friendly API response.
+On the flip side, errors related to our business logic (like, "hey, we couldn't find that user!") should be sent back as custom error types from the service layer.
+These custom errors should be logged with our handy contextual logger within the service layer itself.
+Then, they get passed up to the presentation/API layer, which can turn them into a nice, polite message for the user.

 # Monolithic SPA frontend

 ## Running Locally

+Want to see the app in action on your machine?
+Run:

 ```
 git clone github.com/compendium-tech/compendium